Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 7 Oktober 2024 13.34.18 UTC
+- WIB: Senin, 7 Oktober 2024 14.23.40 UTC
-- WITA: Senin, 7 Oktober 2024 14.34.18 UTC
+- WITA: Senin, 7 Oktober 2024 15.23.40 UTC
-- WIT: Senin, 7 Oktober 2024 15.34.18 UTC
+- WIT: Senin, 7 Oktober 2024 16.23.40 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: funny
+Kategori: nature